sciencebox/charts/sciencebox/work-arounds.md

 ### Charts Dependencies

-Currently, the `ocis-idp` charts and the `ldap-instance-config` charts use local charts as the chart repositories, we need to tag and push the charts to a Cloud Registry.
+Currently, the `ocis` charts and the `ldap-instance-config` charts use local charts as the chart repositories, we need to tag and push the charts to a Cloud Registry.